Jupiter wants to put grocery delivery on autopilot – TechCrunch

 Amid shelter-in-place, grocery delivery has had a huge spike in popularity, leading investors to take a look at services that approach the market differently than incumbents like Instacart.
-Jupiter is a grocery delivery and meal planning startup that’s approaching the market with an eye towards convenience and automation.
+Jupiter is a grocery delivery and meal planning startup that’s approaching the market with an eye toward convenience and automation.

 The startup is announcing that they’ve raised $2.8 million in a seed round led by Khosla Ventures and NFX.
 The team raised the funding long before the world of shelter-in-place became a reality for the millions in the Bay Area — where the startup offers its services — but heightened attention on grocery delivery and meal planning has brought a new slew of customers to the startup, CEO Chad Munroe tells TechCrunch.